Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 ### Add callbacks for connected, disconnected and stopped events

-When a client connection is connected to the service and received connected message from the service, the connected event will be triggered.
+When a client connection is connected to the service, the `connected` event is triggered once it received the connected message from the service.

 ```js
 client.on("connected", (e) => {